 Picture this.
-You’ve just spent a long day plowing through emails and sitting through endless meetings when you get an email from your Realtor.
+You’ve just spent a long day plowing through emails and sitting through endless meetings when you get an email from your real estate agent

 You like her, but you’re still not quite 100% sold yet.
 Curious, you open the email and are presented with a wall of text.
 Do you read it or quickly close the tab and jump back on Instagram?

 If you’re anything like other human beings, then that text looked like homework.
 More to the point, it looked like totally optional homework.